1-minute hike: Mount Chase near Patten

 Difficulty: Strenuous.
 The hike is 3.4 miles, out and back, and is steep and rocky much of the way.

 How to get there: Take Interstate 95 Exit 264 and drive north on Route 11 through the towns of Stacyville and Patten.
-After about 16 miles, turn left onto Mountain Road in the town of Sherman.
+After about 16 miles, turn left onto Mountain Road in the town of Hersey.
 Drive about 2 miles on this gravel road and park in a small clearing, across the road from a picnic table, where you’ll find a sign that directs you to continue straight on the road to hike the mountain.
 Continuing on Mountain Road on foot, the trail up the mountain soon branches off to your right, marked with a sign reading “Mt.
 Trail” tucked into the trees, a red arrow spray-painted on a small rock, and orange and pink flagging tape marking the trail.
 Be sure to follow the flagging tape.

 Information: Rising 2,440 feet above sea level, Mount Chase features a steep 1.7-mile trail that leads to the mountain’s bald summit, where hikers are rewarded with spectacular open views of the region.
 The trail is marked with orange flagging tape and a few old signs that can be difficult to read, so it may be wise to carry a GPS device if hiking this mountain for the first time.